nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Uploading a student's photo: `upload`

-Uploads a student's photo to be displayed on the student roster.
+Uploads a student's photo to be displayed in the student roster.

 Format:
 ```
 upload <LOCAL_FILE_PATH>
 ```
-- File path must be an absolute file path to the photo.
+- File path to the photo can be either absolute file path or relative file path.
-- For student photo to be reflected to a specific student in CLIpboard, photo must be named after the said student's student ID (i.e. `<STUDENT_ID>.png`)
+- For student photo to be displayed as the profile picture of a student in CLIpboard, photo must be named after the said student's student ID (i.e. `<STUDENT_ID>.png`)
 - If a new photo with the same name as an existing photo in CLIpboard is uploaded, existing photo will be replaced.
+- Only images of file type `.png` can be uploaded

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-Only images of file type .png is accepted
+Images not named correctly can still be uploaded (e.g. <code>Alex.png</code>), but only those named correctly (e.g. <code>A0123456X.png</code>) will be displayed in the profile of corresponding student.
 </div>

 Examples:
-- `upload /Users/AlexYeoh/Desktop/A0123456X.png`
+- `upload C:/Users/AlexYeoh/Desktop/A0123456X.png` will upload `A0123456X.png` to the CLIpboard data folder and the photo will be displayed in the profile of student with student ID `A0123456X`

 [Back to list of commands](#commands)